 As an opioid with strong effects, Demerol is not recommended for long-term use.
 Aside from pain relief, an individual taking Demerol can experience effects such as strong sedation and feelings of euphoria.
 Thus, people who use the drug long-term can suffer from tolerance, dependency, and addiction.

 If you or a loved one seems to be abusing Demerol, it is crucial to seek professional help as soon as possible.
 High doses of the drug can lead to life-threatening overdose and death.
-Below, you will find information on what does Demerol look like, its typical doses, and how to get help for substance abuse.
+Below, you will find information on what does Demerol look like, its typical doses, and how to get help for substance use disorder.

 Demerol Physical Appearance